Designing a Holistic Path to Pain Understanding

 Reflection

 This project reinforced the importance of empathy and collaboration when designing for real human needs, especially in healthcare.
-I strengthened my ability to balance user research, technical constraints, and holistic care to create experiences that feel supportive and empowering.
-Working on 4alivio also highlighted the value of integrating wearable data early to allow for deeper testing and iteration.
-If I were to revisit this project, I would prioritize those integrations sooner while delegating more intentionally to keep the process efficient.
-Ultimately, this project reaffirmed why I'm drawn to healthcare UX—designing experiences that help people feel seen, supported, and in control of their well-being.
+Through research, competitive analysis, ideation, usability testing, and client communication, I learned how to balance user needs, stakeholder goals, and technical constraints to create experiences that feel supportive and empowering.
+Working on 4alivio also highlighted the value of integrating wearable data earlier in the design process to allow for deeper testing and iteration.
+If I revisited this project, I would prioritize those integrations sooner while being more intentional about delegating responsibilities across the team to make the design process even more effective.
+Ultimately, this experience reaffirmed why I'm drawn to healthcare UX—designing experiences that help people feel seen, supported, and in control of their well-being.

 This project reinforced the importance of empathy and collaboration when designing for real human needs, especially in healthcare.
-I strengthened my ability to balance user research, technical constraints, and holistic care to create experiences that feel supportive and empowering.
-Working on 4alivio also highlighted the value of integrating wearable data early to allow for deeper testing and iteration.
-If I were to revisit this project, I would prioritize those integrations sooner while delegating more intentionally to keep the process efficient.
-Ultimately, this project reaffirmed why I'm drawn to healthcare UX—designing experiences that help people feel seen, supported, and in control of their well-being.
+Through research, competitive analysis, ideation, usability testing, and client communication, I learned how to balance user needs, stakeholder goals, and technical constraints to create experiences that feel supportive and empowering.
+Working on 4alivio also highlighted the value of integrating wearable data earlier in the design process to allow for deeper testing and iteration.
+If I revisited this project, I would prioritize those integrations sooner while being more intentional about delegating responsibilities across the team to make the design process even more effective.
+Ultimately, this experience reaffirmed why I'm drawn to healthcare UX—designing experiences that help people feel seen, supported, and in control of their well-being.

 This project reinforced the importance of empathy and collaboration when designing for real human needs, especially in healthcare.
-I strengthened my ability to balance user research, technical constraints, and holistic care to create experiences that feel supportive and empowering.
-Working on 4alivio also highlighted the value of integrating wearable data early to allow for deeper testing and iteration.
-If I were to revisit this project, I would prioritize those integrations sooner while delegating more intentionally to keep the process efficient.
-Ultimately, this project reaffirmed why I'm drawn to healthcare UX—designing experiences that help people feel seen, supported, and in control of their well-being.
+Through research, competitive analysis, ideation, usability testing, and client communication, I learned how to balance user needs, stakeholder goals, and technical constraints to create experiences that feel supportive and empowering.
+Working on 4alivio also highlighted the value of integrating wearable data earlier in the design process to allow for deeper testing and iteration.
+If I revisited this project, I would prioritize those integrations sooner while being more intentional about delegating responsibilities across the team to make the design process even more effective.
+Ultimately, this experience reaffirmed why I'm drawn to healthcare UX—designing experiences that help people feel seen, supported, and in control of their well-being.